-When the eUSCI is used in SPI 4-pin master mode with UCSTEM = 0 (STE pin used as an input to prevent conflicts with other SPI masters), data that is moved into UCxTXBUF while the UCxSTE input is in the inactive state may not be transmitted correctly.
+Function Data may not be transmitted correctly from the eUSCI when operating in SPI 4-pin master mode with UCSTEM = 0 www.ti.com Advisory Descriptions an input to prevent conflicts with other SPI masters), data that is moved into UCxTXBUF while the UCxSTE input is in the inactive state may not be transmitted correctly.
 If the eUSCI is used with UCSTEM = 1 (STE pin used to output an enable signal), data is transmitted correctly.